Does learning Spanish go beyond tapas, sensual flamenco moves and afternoon siestas? Hard to say, but we’re going to go with sí.

 Want to learn more Spanish expressions?
 We’ve got you covered.
 Try our online Spanish course Hotel Borbollón: fun, personalized and adaptive online Spanish lessons.

-- 5 Spanish slang words you need to learn ahora mismo
+- 5 common Spanish slang words to put in your back pocket

 - 5 dumb reasons to learn Spanish